kon-ham/kon-ham.github.io/_posts/2021-10-28-the-religious-view-of-college-degrees.md

 This in turn means you'll probably show up to work, attend all the meetings, and you can be expected to turn in your work when given a deadline.

 You can train animals to do this with Pavlovian conditioning and some of those animals will even forgo a salary in exchange for peanuts.

+## Was this helpful?
+I may have gotten some information incorrect or my grammar might be hard to read.
+Please let me know.

+Contact me at [info.konham@gmail.com](mailto:info.konham@gmail.com) or [contact@konkham.com](mailto:contact@konkham.com)